These links are organized into 3 sections.

 All Sides Media Bias Ratings

 Type in a Twitter handle and this site will tell you how likely it is that the tweeter is a robot.
-It's also available as a Chrome extension.
-You must sign in to Twitter to use it.

 Watch this site's tutorial & learn how to use this tool to check where misleading tweets and Facebook rumors come from.
+Another Indiana University tool.

 Savvy Info Consumers